PFAS information

 What are PFAS?

-Per- and Polyfluoroalkyl Substances (PFAS) are synthetic compounds that are typically manufactured for their non-stick, heat-resistant, water and oil resistant properties.
-PFAS are everywhere, used in consumer products including cookware, carpets, clothes, furniture fabrics, food packaging, and fire-fighting foams.
+Per- and Polyfluoroalkyl Substances (PFAS) are human-made compounds that are typically manufactured for their non-stick, heat-resistant, water and oil resistant properties.
+PFAS are widespread in the environment, they are used in many consumer products including cookware, carpets, clothes, furniture fabrics, food packaging, and fire-fighting foams.
 They degrade extremely slowly and remain persistent in the environment.

-Perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS) are two PFAS.
-Certain PFAS chemicals are no longer manufactured in the US.
-However, they are still produced internationally and are imported into the US in consumer goods.
+There are thousands of different PFAS.
+Perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS) are two PFAS that have been well studied.
+Certain PFAS are no longer manufactured in the US.
+However, they may still be produced internationally and are imported into the US in consumer goods.

 Most people have been exposed to these chemicals through consumer products, and virtually all Americans have detectable levels of PFAS in their blood.
 These chemicals have been widely used for decades in industrial applications and consumer products.

-In 2019, California developed "notification levels" for two particular PFAS.
+In 2019, California developed "Notification Levels" for two specific PFAS.
 PFOS has a notification of 6.5 ppt, and PFOA’s is 5.1 ppt.
-Exceeding the notification level would require notification of the State Board.
-In 2020, California adopted a "response level" of 10 ppt for PFOA and 40 ppt for PFOS.
-Exceeding the response level would require that the source be taken out of service or that formal, written public notification be made.
+Exceeding the notification level would require notification of the State Water Board.
+In 2020, California adopted a "Response Level" of 10 ppt for PFOA and 40 ppt for PFOS.
+Exceeding the Response Level would require that the source be taken out of service or that formal, written public notification be made.

-EBMUD's primary drinking water sources are well protected.
+EBMUD's drinking water sources are fairly well protected from human-made contaminants.
 The Mokelumne River watershed and Pardee Reservoir are located in the Sierra Nevada foothills, far from industrial contamination sources.
-Our local reservoirs, such as Briones and San Pablo Reservoirs are also well protected, surrounded by watershed lands.
+Our local reservoirs, such as Upper San Leandro and San Pablo Reservoirs are also well protected, surrounded by sparsely populated watershed lands.
+Nonetheless, PFAS are widespread in the environment and they are detected at very low levels nearly everywhere.

 Resources